Angus-C-git/SecSheets/Web/Injection/XSS/XSS.md

 + Public IPv4 address
 + Possible to configure a IPv6 address also
 + Fast to connect, little machine configuration required
-	+ Can all be done through managment console
+	+ Can all be done through management console

 **Cons**